quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/periodic_grid.md

 nested meshes alone can agree through aliasing.
 Band energy and entropy use the density-integration target.
 Their error estimates are available as `statistics.band_energy_error` and `statistics.entropy_error`.
+Both the quantities and their errors are per cell per physical orbital.
 The estimates remain empirical.
 Exhausting `max_points` or `max_refinements` raises an actionable convergence error rather than returning an unconverged result.
 Zero-temperature periodic sampling requires an explicit `nk`.